day8/re-frame/README.md

 ## The CPU Hog Problem

-Sometime a handler has a lot of CPU intensive work to do, and it takes a while to get through.
+Sometimes a handler has a lot of CPU intensive work to do, and getting through it will take a while.

 When a handler hogs the CPU, nothing else can happen.
 Browsers only give us one thread of execution and that CPU-hogging handler owns it, and it isn't giving it up.
 The UI will be